-Windows needs a driver for the USB interface.
-The most recent drivers can be found on the FTDI web site.
+For older Windows drivers can be found on the FTDI web site.
 You can also find a driver on the CD-ROM.

 Before you connect the RoeTest and switch it on you must have the driver unzipped.
-After connecting the USB interface Windows will report that it found a new USB interface and wants to install a driver for it.
+After connecting the USB interface Windows will report that it found a new USB interface and wants to install a driver for it (this also indicates that the connection of the USB chip to the PC is in order - since the PIC-Microcontroller is not yet installed, the USB chip to PIC connection will not yet be made).
 You can than indicate where (which directory) the driver is to be found.
 After successfull driver installation the interface will report itself as a serial interface.